MycroftAI/documentation/_pages/picroft.md

 Picroft is an **Enclosure** for Mycroft, designed to the run on Raspberry Pi 3 or newer models.
 Mycroft provides the software for Picroft, in the form of a disk image, but you will need to burn this to an SD card.

-Picroft is based on [Raspbian Jessie Lite](http://downloads.raspberrypi.org/raspbian_lite/images/).
+Picroft is based on [Raspbian Stretch Lite](http://downloads.raspberrypi.org/raspbian_lite/images/).

 **PICROFT will not work on earlier models of Raspberry Pi, because they do not have enough processing power.**